OpenDroneMap/WebODM/README.md

 sudo pip install --ignore-installed six
 ```

+If while processing the images you get an error message that contains any of the following words:
+ - `MemoryError`
+ - `Killed`

-If you are getting a **MemoryError** while processing the images, make sure that your Docker environment has enough RAM allocated. http://stackoverflow.com/a/39720010
+Make sure that your Docker environment has enough RAM allocated. http://stackoverflow.com/a/39720010

 If you are getting a `django.contrib.auth.models.DoesNotExist: Permission matching query does not exist.` after an update, try to remove your WebODM folder and start from a fresh git clone.